Voultapher/sort-research-rs/writeup/intel_avx512/text.md

 Observations:

-- Classically bound by the Big-O complexity of O(N * log(N)) for random inputs, one could expect peek throughput to occur for the smallest inputs.
+- Classically bound by the Big-O complexity of O(N * log(N)) for random inputs, one could expect peak throughput to occur for the smallest inputs.
 However in reality for tiny input sizes the function call overhead, cold code, cache- and branch-prediction misses will limit throughput.
 And at very large sizes the main limit tends to be main-memory bandwidth, paired with the increased amount of work required per element.
-The peek throughput across most high-performance implementations sits at ~1k elements on this machine.
+The peak throughput across most high-performance implementations, balancing these aforementioned factors, sits at input size ~1k.
-- vqsort is exceedingly slow for small inputs.
+- vqsort as tested is exceedingly slow for small inputs.
 More on that below.
 - Starting at ~50k elements vqsort is the fastest.
 - ipnsort catches up to intel_avx512 at ~1m, despite only using SSE2 instructions and using no hardware specific code, and while caring about binary-size and compile-times, sometimes at the cost of performance.